-Where to see it right now: In theaters (watch the trailer)
+Where to see it right now: In select theaters; rent on iTunes, Amazon Video, VUDU, and YouTube (watch the trailer)